Roundhay residents baffled as Liz Truss misrepresents Leeds suburb where she grew up

 ‘Unedifying and insulting’: Roundhay baffled as Liz Truss misrepresents leafy Leeds suburb where she grew up

-It’s green, affluent and has a school long-renouned for excellence - so residents are astonished Conservative leadership candidate has continually castigated area she spent her adolesence
+It’s green, affluent and has a school long-renowned for excellence – so residents are astonished Conservative leadership candidate has continually castigated area where she spent her adolescence

+Liz Truss rejects IFS warning that her tax cuts would break government’s fiscal rules

 On the tree-lined avenues and spacious boulevards of Roundhay in Leeds, one can find many things: coffee roasters, yoga studios and independent bookshops.
-One can find England’s second biggest city park and detached houses that sell for an average of £572,000 a pop.
+One can find one of England’s biggest city parks and detached houses that sell for an average of £572,000 a pop.

-One, however, may struggle to find a single soul here who agrees with Liz Truss’s suggestion that this area – where she spent her adolesence – is a place with “low expectations and…lack of opportunity”.
+One, however, might struggle to find a single soul here who agrees with Liz Truss’s suggestion that this area – where she spent her adolescence – is a place with “low expectations and… lack of opportunity”.

-“She’s talking out of her arse,” said Kevin Clamp, outside the area’s Thomas Osborne craft beer pub on Thursday.
+“She’s talking out of her arse,” said Kevin Clamp, outside the Thomas Osborne, one of the area’s craft beer pubs, last week.
 “There’s so much money round here it’s embarrassing.
 It’s clean, green, affluent.
 Most people would give their right arm to live in a place like this.”

-Roundhay has unexpectedly found itself at the heart of the race to be the new Conservative leader and the UK’s next prime minister.
+Roundhay has unexpectedly found itself at the heart of the race between Ms Truss and Rishi Sunak to be the new Conservative leader and the UK’s next prime minister.

-Questions about the integrity of Ms Truss have been raised after she described the neighbourhood – one of the most desirable in this West Yorkshire city – as at the “heart of the Red Wall”.
+Questions about the integrity of the former have been raised after she described the neighbourhood – one of the most desirable in this West Yorkshire city – as at the “heart of the red wall”.

-Now, observers have been pointing out that the well-to-do suburb – home to a handful of professional footballers – has few of the characteristics usually associated with the so-called Red Wall.
-It is not post-industrial, not deprived (families in Roundhay West earn an average £55,700 a year), and is part of a constituency – Leeds North East – which, until 1997, had voted Conservative for almost half a century.
+Now observers have been pointing out that the well-to-do suburb – home to a handful of professional footballers – has few of the characteristics usually associated with the so-called red wall.
+It is not post-industrial, not deprived (families in the western part of Roundhay earn an average £55,700 a year) and is part of a constituency – Leeds North East – that, until 1997, had voted Conservative for almost half a century.

-Roundhay School, meanwhile, is set in 22 acres of grounds, has a current ‘outstanding’ rating from Ofsted, and boasts a roster of former pupils which includes a university vice-chancellors, judges and a former editor of The Sunday Telegraph.
-Not to mention Truss’s fellow Tory MP Nick Gibb – a man currently not responding to request for comment but said to be apocalyptic about the slur.
+Roundhay School, meanwhile, is set in 22 acres of grounds and currently has an “outstanding” rating from Ofsted.
+It boasts a roster of former pupils that includes a university vice-chancellor, judges and a former editor of The Sunday Telegraph.
+Then there’s Truss’s fellow Tory MP Nick Gibb, a man currently not responding to requests for comment but said to be apoplectic about the slur.

 “Her comments are blatant lies,” Labour ward councillor Zara Hussain told The Independent.
 “It’s shameful that she has attempted to use these as part of her campaign.”

-The area's former Conservatove MP, Timothy - now Lord - Kirkhope has been politer but no less clear in his meaning.
-"I think she was suggesting she was the only person who went to any sort of university and all the others were poor, inner-city kids, which was certainly not the case,” he said earlier in the week.
+The area’s former Conservative MP, Timothy – now Lord – Kirkhope has been politer but no less scathing.
+“I think she was suggesting she was the only person who went to any sort of university and all the others were poor, inner-city kids, which was certainly not the case,” he said.

-Indeed, in Roundhay at large, the denegation of the area and school - much-loved in these parts - appeared to have gone down about as well as one would expect.
+Indeed, in Roundhay at large, the denigration of the area and the school – much-loved in these parts – appeared to have gone down about as well as one would expect.

-“She’s trashing us all and the school especially for the sole reason of giving this false impression that she has this common touch – for political gain – and it’s unedifying and insulting,” the 61-year-old said.
+“She’s trashing us all, and the school especially, for the sole reason of giving this false impression that she has a common touch, all for political gain.
+It’s unedifying and insulting,” the 61-year-old said.
 “But it’s also damaging.
 People who don’t know Roundhay will now have this very erroneous idea of what it’s like and that could impact on businesses here.
-She’s risking damaging people’s livlihoods for her own self-interest.”
+She’s risking damaging people’s livelihoods for her own self-interest.”

 What would he think of someone who does that becoming prime minister?